adrabarek/alpspline/README.md

 This can be done by:
 1. `./build_external.sh` - this will clone and build [Raylib](https://github.com/raysan5/raylib).
 2. `./build_demo.sh` - builds and runs the demo.
-This only works on GNU Linux and requires Clang to be installed on the system.

 Demo looks like this:
 ![](resources/demo.gif)